-The use of single sign-on and multifactor authentication for accessing the Comodo Certificate Manager is available to any subscriber that also operates an Identity Provider in the InCommon Federation.
+The use of single sign-on and multifactor authentication for accessing the Comodo Certificate Manager is available to any subscriber that also operates a compliant Identity Provider in the InCommon Federation.
 See the Identity Provider setup requirements on this wiki page.

 The InCommon Certificate Service offers single sign-on convenience, and the security of multifactor authentication (MFA), for logging in to the Comodo Certificate Manager (CCM) by those who administer their organization's certificates.